Avaiga/taipy-doc/docs/relnotes.md

      obscures the user input.
    - The [`input`](manuals/gui/viselements/input.md), [`number`](manuals/gui/viselements/number.md) and
-     [`selector`](manuals/gui/viselements/selector.md) controls have a new _label_ property that lets you display a label next to the control.
+     [`selector`](manuals/gui/viselements/selector.md) controls have a new _label_ property that lets you display a label inside the control.
    - The [`layout`](manuals/gui/viselements/layout.md) block has new syntax that makes it easier to define a repetition of column definition.
+   - Support for multiple assignment to variables in _on_change()_.

 **`taipy-core`**<br/>1.1.0